 Creating a relationship with a group struggling to provide care for their animals is one of the best ways to increase lifesaving beyond your own facility.
-The collaboration between mentor and mentee groups allows for opportunities to share knowledge and information and provide other types of support.
+The collaboration between mentor and mentee groups allows for opportunities to share knowledge and information, ensure funds for necessary spay/neuter efforts and provide other types of support.
 It is unique in that it is a hands-on cooperative venture between animal welfare organizations designed not only to help individual animals but also to weave a stronger safety net for the community at large.

 But taking on a mentee shelter is a decision that should not be made lightly.
-It means an ongoing, long-term commitment to another organization, sometimes many miles away, that has fewer resources, less lifesaving infrastructure and novel obstacles.
-It may also require helping your organization's supporters and community understand the importance of equity in animal welfare; diverting some staff time and resources to elevating another group.
+It means an ongoing, long-term commitment to another organization, often many miles away, that has fewer resources, less lifesaving infrastructure and novel obstacles.
+It also means juggling responsibilities at home, ensuring that board members, supporters, taxpayers, the community at large and even staff recognize and support the broader goals achieved by diverting staff time and resources to elevating another group.
 In the end, however, it is a unique opportunity for groups that are leading the way in humane care and lifesaving to share their expertise outside their backyard, and truly help create a more humane nation.